Robert S. Brookings: Career

+Washington University

-In 1895, Brookings, now financially secure, decided to focus on charitable and philanthropic endeavors.
+In 1895, Brookings began focusing on charitable and philanthropic endeavors.
 Brookings retired from business at forty-six.
-Brookings was interested in education as a way of helping others.
-He toyed with funding his own university, but decided to work with Washington University, which was under financial strain at the time.
-In November 1895, he became chairman of the board of trustees of Washington University, remaining on the board for the rest of his life and donating over $5 million ($82 million in 2017 dollars) to the school in cash and property.
+Brookings was interested in education; he toyed with funding his own university, but decided to work with Washington University in St. Louis, which was under financial strain at the time.

+In November 1895, Brookings was appointed chairman of the board of trustees of Washington University, where he remained a board member for the rest of his life.
+He donated over $5 million ($82 million in 2017 dollars) to the university in cash and property.
 Brookings helped transform the small school into a leading university with national prominence.
 He secured funding for one hundred acres that would become the university's Hilltop Campus.
 The university's administration building, Brookings Hall, is named for him.

 By 1899, the university's endowment was stable.
 Brookings' friends, including William K. Bixby, Adolphus Busch, and Edward Mallinckrodt, assisted with the building campaign.
 All three have buildings named after them on the Washington University campus.
 Brookings rented out many of the new university buildings for the 1904 World's Fair.
-He also helped Washington University's medical school gain prominence and become one of the best in the country.
+He also helped Washington University School of Medicine gain prominence and become one of the best in the country.

+War Industries Board

 In 1917, President Woodrow Wilson appointed Brookings to the War Industries Board, and later named him chairman of its Price Fixing Committee.
 In this role, he was the liaison between the U.S. government and many different industries.
 The board's role was to unify efforts to supply and distribute goods and food for the military.
 Brookings was awarded the U.S. Distinguished Service Medal, the French Legion of Honor, and the Order of the Crown of Italy for his wartime work.

+Brookings Institution

-In 1916, Brookings became the first board chairman of the Institute for Government Research, an independent organization dedicated to political study.
-Years later, Brookings gained funds from the Carnegie Corporation to establish the Institute of Economics.
-In 1928, Brookings gave his own money to start a graduate school of economics and government.
-These three organizations later became the Brookings Institution in 1928.
-The Brookings Institution was influential on federal government including during the federal budget process in the 1920s and the 1986 Tax Reform Act.
+In 1916, Brookings was appointed the first board chairman of the Institute for Government Research, an independent organization dedicated to political study.
+Brookings later secured funds from the Carnegie Corporation to establish the Institute of Economics.
+In 1928, Brookings contributed his own money to start a graduate school of economics and government.

+In 1928, the three organizations were combined to form the Brookings Institution, which was influential with the U.S. federal government's budget processes in the 1920s and, several decades later, with the Tax Reform Act of 1986.
 The Institution remains one of the leading think tanks in the United States.
 The organization's influence was so great in 1973 that President Nixon's administration plotted to burn it down.

+Author

 Brookings wrote three books: Industrial Ownership (1925), Economic Democracy (1929), and The Way Forward (1932).

-Brookings was a bachelor until he was seventy-seven.
-He built three mansions in St. Louis and also had a country estate.
-In 1927, he eloped with fifty-one-year-old Isabel January, much to the surprise of his friends.
-January and Brookings had known each other for years, and she contributed a building to the Washington University Law School and one as a headquarters for the Brookings Institution.